Maria Rathbun always knew a tendency toward mental illness was locked in her son's genes.

 But the change in him happened almost overnight.

 He was 15, the lead singer in an Eagle River grunge rock band.
 He started hearing voices talking to him through speakers and amplifiers.
 One night before a gig, he became convinced that the people in the audience were threatening him.

-The diagnosis was schizophrenia -- the same illness from which his biological father and grandmother suffered.
+The diagnosis was schizophrenia -- the same illness his biological father and grandmother suffered.

 Medication helped him, but he struggled with the side effects.
 Rathbun did what she could to keep her son safe.
 But when he turned 18, Mark Bolus was free to make his own way.

 Off his medication, his thinking grew confused.
 He couldn't keep a job or a permanent place to stay.
 There was nothing she could do but watch his decline and worry.
 Eventually, his strange behavior caused him to tangle with the law.
 By the time he was 19, he had been convicted of a felony.

 The conviction was, in a strange way, a relief.
 Until he died this May, it seemed that jail was safer than the unknown for Rathbun's mentally ill son.

 "When incarceration is the best a parent can hope for, something is very wrong," she said.
 "We all failed Mark."